You can find more detailed information and what to expect from each subject below.

 Through the study of Drama students develop empathy and understanding of what it is to be human and our commonality rather than our differences.

 We inspire the theatre makers of the future by developing understanding of theatre practitioners and playwrights.
 Students can train in Theatre Arts using the state of the art drama studio covering sound, lighting, stage management, set design, costume, hair and makeup with the Backstage Pass.
 Large scale productions in school allow everyone to be involved as well as entering the Edinburgh Fringe for those who are keen to perform to a wider audience.
 Visiting theatre practitioners such as esteemed designer Lizzie Clachan and theatre director Ben Harrison, inspire and deepen understanding of subject and industry beyond education.
-Students also participate in workshops run by theatre companies such as Splendid, Paper Birds, Luke Brown and The Stanislavski Experience.
+Students also participate in workshops run by theatre companies such as Splendid, Paper Birds and Frantic Assembly.
 Drama is a shared safe, powerful and exciting space for articulating how we feel about the world and difference as well as our common ground.

 • Classics